How Vital is an Intelligent SCADA System?

 SCADA systems allow communication between the operator and the connected devices.
-Real-time systems have thousands of components and sensors, each gathers data and helps to ensure that every part of a facility is running effectively.
-The real-time applications can be controlled remotely.
+Real-time systems have thousands of components and sensors, each gathers data and helps ensure that every part of a facility is running effectively.
+The real-time applications can also be controlled remotely.

 Access to real-time information allows entities to make data-driven decisions about how to improve processes.
 Without SCADA, it would be difficult to gather sufficient data for consistently well-informed decisions.

 Information and Data Presentation

 Normal circuit networks have some indicators visible to the operator, but real-time SCADA systems have thousands of sensors and alarms which would be impossible for a human to handle simultaneously.

 SCADA systems use a human-machine interface (HMI) to display the information gathered from the various sensors, which allows the operator to process the data.
 The HMI provides multiple control units, such as programmable logic controllers (PLCs) and RTUs.
 The HMI provides a graphical representation of the system.
 For example, there may be an image of the pump connected to the tank, which allows the operator to see the flow and pressure of the water in that tank in real-time.

 Additionally, the HMI utilizes an alarm system, which is activated according to predetermined scenarios.
 For example, if a water tank has an alarm set at 50% and 65% capacity and the water reaches higher than the 50% mark, the alarm will give a normal warning.
 However, if the water reaches above 65%, the alarm will go critical.